 Medical marijuana is a safe and natural alternative to traditional pharmaceuticals for the treatment of chronic pain and debilitating health issues.
-As Florida begins its transition toward this holistic approach to medical treatment, we are committed to staying at the forefront of the field with integrity and compassionate, client-focused care.
+At AMRX, we are committed to staying at the forefront of the field with integrity and compassionate, client-focused care.

 Experience matters.
 Dr. Lora L. Brown has 17 years of experience in interventional pain therapy and has served for two Florida governors on the prescription drug abuse task force.
 When you receive a recommendation from Dr. Brown, or anyone on her AMRX team, for medical cannabis, you can rest assured that you are getting the highest standard of care from one of the state’s most trusted and respected physicians.